Skip to content

 Picadillo Stuffed Poblano Peppers

-This stuffed poblano peppers recipe is filled with Mexican picadillo, a zesty mix of seasoned ground beef and potatoes, flavored with rich ancho peppers and more.
-Perfect for dinner any night of the week, and nice and spicy.
+This stuffed poblano peppers recipe is filled with Mexican picadillo, a zesty mix of seasoned ground beef and potatoes flavored with rich ancho peppers and more.
+It's perfect for dinner any night of the week and nice and spicy.

 • 2 ancho chili peppers